Alex-Kozachenko/WebScrap/Readme.md

 Please look for a [Known issues](https://github.com/search?q=repo%3AAlex-Kozachenko%2FWebScrap+KnownIssues.cs&type=code) tests sets, for actual list of current well-known issues.

-## Solution structure

-The solution consists of modular projects, which are categorized as Core, API and Modules.

-### Core

-- [Css](./Css/) is all about processing the css query and getting the html tags.
-- [Core.Tags](./Core.Tags/) contains the html processor, which is designed to be used in Domains.

-### API

-- [API](./Api) an integrated solution into a simple calls.

-### Modules

-- [Modules](./Modules) libraries for postprocessing the result from Core.

-NOTE: Every lesser project tends to be isolated as possible, except the API which gathers all projects for integration.

 ## Goals

 This project is for extracting text from html in a performant way.